-This stretch of driving is short in kilometers but long in actual driving time.
-It is notorious for soft sand , deep ruts and tree roots that protrude across the track.
+This stretch of driving is short in kilometres but long in actual driving time.
+It is notorious for soft sand, deep ruts and tree roots that protrude across the track.

 Orchid Beach is a small and remote community located on Fraser Island.

-Unlike other parts of this popular island you will find more local people living here than any place other on the island.
+Unlike other parts of this popular island, you will find more local people living here than in any place other on the island.

 Why it is so popular, despite its remote location?
 It’s not only because Orchid Beach has a spectacular location.
-The main reason for this in the ….FISHING !!
+The main reason for this is the ….FISHING !!